Richard Gere

 Childhood and Youth

-Born on August 31, 1949, in Philadelphia (USA), Richard Gere grew up on a farm in the suburbs of New York.
-His father, Homer George Gere (born 1922) was an insurance agent at the National Insurance Company and his mother, Doris Ann Tiffany (1924 - 2016) was a housewife.
+Born August 31, 1949, in Philadelphia, Richard Gere grew up on a farm in New York's suburbs.
+His father, Homer George Gere (born 1922), worked as an insurance agent at National Insurance Company, while his mother, Doris Ann Tiffany (1924-2016), was a housewife.

 Richard Gere in school years